nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 ### 4. Additional Output Files

-All R code steps and output are rendered within a Quarto document yielding the following:
+> [!NOTE]
+> The outputs from the Affymetrix Microarray Processing Subworkflow are documented in the [GL-DPPD-7114-A.md](../../Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md) processing protocol.

+Additional outputs are described below:

    - Output:
-     - NF_MAAffymetrix_1.0.5.html (html report containing executed code and output including QA plots)
+     - NF_MAAffymetrix_1.0.5_GLmicroarray.html (html report containing executed R code and output including QA plots rendered by Quarto)
+     - protocol_GLmicroarray.txt  (text file describing the processing methods used by the workflow)
+     - software_versions_GLmicroarray.md (version capturing file for all tools and packages used in the workflow)

 The outputs from the Analysis Staging and V&V Pipeline Subworkflows are described below:
-> Note: The outputs from the Affymetrix Microarray Processing Subworkflow are documented in the [GL-DPPD-7114-A.md](../../../Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md) processing protocol.

 **Analysis Staging Subworkflow**
+> [!NOTE]
-> Note: only applicable for [Approach 1](#3a-approach-1-run-the-workflow-on-a-genelab-affymetrix-microarray-dataset) and [Approach 3](#3c-approach-3-run-the-workflow-using-an-isa-archive)
+> only applicable for [Approach 1](#3a-approach-1-run-the-workflow-on-a-genelab-affymetrix-microarray-dataset) and [Approach 3](#3c-approach-3-run-the-workflow-using-an-isa-archive)
    - Output:
      - \*_microarray_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
      - \*-ISA.zip (the ISA archive of the GLDS datasets to be processed, downloaded from the GeneLab Data Repository)